Staff and Board

 Rob Summers Board MemberSend an Email

-Senior Business Advisor at Michigan Manufacturing Technology Center.
-Rob leverages his 15 years of experience in manufacturing industries to provide contracted training and consulting services to clients, including Lean Business Processes, Lean Manufacturing, facility layout, and other customized business improvement projects.
-In addition, Rob serves as Executive Chairman of the Grand Traverse Area Manufacturing Council (GTAMC).
+Director of Operations for AAR Mobility Systems.
+After training and supporting regional businesses in leveraging Lean Business Processes, Lean Manufacturing, facility layout, and other customized business improvement projects for several years, Rob is focusing his expertise on establishing a world-class production facility for AAR Mobility.
+In addition, Rob is the recent past Executive Chairman of the Grand Traverse Area Manufacturing Council (GTAMC).
 Rob holds a BS from Michigan Technological University and MBA from The Isenberg School of Management, University of Massachusetts.
-Newton’s Road is thrilled to continue have Rob’s support, expertise and perspective helping to guide our mission.
+Newton’s Road is thrilled to continue to have Rob’s support, expertise and perspective helping to guide our mission.